> Martin Carthy > Songs > Handsome Polly-O

 Another thing they said (in Fyvie): During the Irish rebellions that the Irish Dragoons cam over here wi prisoners heading for Fort George.
 They aye mentioned the name O’Connors—Irish prisoners.
 That wis a very favourite song wi Willie Allen, and the wife tee, at Tifty Croft.
 They baith sang that een thegither.

-John Aitken from Kirriemuir in Angus sang The Bonnie Lass o’ Fyvie on the 2000 Sleepytown anthology The Bothy Songs and Ballads of North East Scotland Vol. 2.
+Joe Aitken from Kirriemuir in Angus sang The Bonnie Lass o’ Fyvie on the 2000 Sleepytown anthology The Bothy Songs and Ballads of North East Scotland Vol. 2, on the 2007 Ross live album Tam Reid’s Ceilidh, and on his 2020 Ross EP The Kelty Clippie.

 Malinky sang The Bonnie Lass of Fyvie in 2000 on their Greentrax album Last Leaves; with the album title referring to Greig and Keith’s Last Leaves of Traditional Ballads and Ballad Airs (Aberdeen 1925).
 A live version from the Strathclyde Suite, Royal Concert Hall, Glasgow, at Celtic Connections in January 2009 was included in 2019 on the bonus CD of their 20th anniversary album Handsel where they noted: